ThisIzAli2/novanix/README.md

 # 🌌 Nox OS/kernel

-**Nox OS (Noxnix)** is a simple operating system built from scratch, featuring a modular kernel with a command-line interface.
+**Nox OS (Novanix kernel)** is a simple operating system built from scratch, featuring a modular kernel with a command-line interface.
 Designed for learning, experimentation, and expansion, Nox is lightweight, fast, and a great starting point for systems developers and OS enthusiasts.

 ---